ChaplainsBud/mongodb-template/README.md

 # mongodb-template

+Architecture:

+File structure
+Frontend and Backend Folders
+.env variables for uri and password
+Separate files for db and server

+---

 0. This repo will be made into a template for other projects to be cloned, and then built upon.

 https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository